p4lang/gsoc/blog/content/posts/2026-08-24-p4pi/index.md

   runtime, but the `link` and `ethdev` port types in the DPDK 20.11 `dpdk-pipeline` sample app do not accept them without additional ethdev initialisation; testing currently uses pcap source/sink ports
-- Upstreaming the PSA generator fixes and the DPDK target to Planter, and the image build fixes to P4Pi
+- Review and merge of the upstream pull requests: the PSA generator fixes and the DPDK target to Planter, and the pi-gen build fixes to P4Pi

 ## Links